BDC Hamburger Icon

 2. Using too many software tools

 As with social channels, many executives assume it’s best to have as many software solutions as possible.
 The SaaS model allows companies to download new software quickly and easily.
-However, a glut of software tools can be a significant waste of resources, for these reasons:
+However, a glut of software tools can significantly waste resources for the following reasons:

-• Decision makers don’t see the big picture.
+• Decision-makers don’t see the big picture.
 IT managers and chief information officers (CIOs) understand a company’s technology, but they may not have a good idea of what’s needed for daily use.
-On the other hand, a department head may want a new tool and not realize a current tool already has the capability they need.
+On the other hand, a department head may want a new tool and not realize that a current tool already has the functionality they need.

-• Multiple tools multiply costs.
-While many software services have reasonable monthly subscription fees, costs grow quickly when you start subscribing to dozens of tools.
+• Multiple tools increase costs.
+While many software services have reasonable monthly subscription fees, costs proliferate when you subscribe to dozens of tools.

-• It creates a logistical nightmare.
+• Excessive software tools create a logistical nightmare.
 Adding a plethora of tools and applications creates logistical and management challenges.
 For example, someone has to manage each subscription and handle multiple software updates and potential vulnerabilities.
 Your IT team must oversee accounts, manage permissions, and track new and departing employees.

-• The team likely won’t use every tool.
-Having excessive tools means some are probably not getting used to their full potential, meaning the company has wasted money.
+• The team probably won’t use every tool.
+When you have too many software tools, some likely will not be used to their full potential, meaning the company is wasting money.

-Ensure that your CIO and CMO and other department heads work together when adding new software tools.
+Ensure that your department heads, such as your CIO and chief marketing officer, work together when adding new software tools.
 This collaboration will likely yield the best tools and reduce redundancies.

 3. Holding too many meetings

 Meetings are a hallmark of corporate life.
-Managers need to communicate with teams or individual employees, teams must coordinate ongoing projects, and weekly company-wide meetings are standard.
+Managers must communicate with teams and individual employees, teams must coordinate ongoing projects, and weekly company-wide meetings are standard.

-However, meetings are often unproductive – and the more you have, the more likely it is that some are unnecessary.
-An overabundance of meetings can be one of the biggest drains on productivity and, therefore, your profit-generating capacity.
+However, meetings are often unproductive — and the more you have, the more likely it is that some are unnecessary.
+Excessive meetings are one of the biggest drains on productivity and, therefore, your profit-generating capacity.

-To make your online meetings more productive, test all tech elements ahead of time, appoint a meeting moderator to keep things flowing, and cap the time on your meetings to boost efficiency.
+To make your online meetings more productive, test all tech elements beforehand, appoint a meeting moderator to keep things flowing, and cap the time on your meetings to boost efficiency.

 4. Relying on ineffective outsourcing

-Outsourcing is a game-changing trend that allows businesses to delegate duties to contractors.
+Outsourcing business processes allows companies to delegate duties to contractors.
 When done right, outsourcing can lower costs, free up your team for high-value tasks and reduce hiring needs.

 However, too much outsourcing can cause problems, including the following:

-• Decreased product quality.
-Leaning too heavily on outsourced work can decrease overall product quality and force you to spend time fixing work an in-house team member could have done more effectively.
+• Decreased product quality: Leaning too heavily on outsourced work can decrease overall product quality and force you to spend time fixing work that an in-house team member could have done more effectively.

 More ways to stop burning resources and wasting time